Since 1980, our mission has been to bring people and nature together in their yards & gardens.

 Donna Legare and Jody Walthall met while students at the University of Florida’s School of Forest Resources & Conservation.
 Both were studying wildlife ecology.
 Even then, they shared a love of native plants.
 While in Gainesville, whenever an area was cleared for building or development, they would dig up plants and bring them home.
 When they graduated, Donna and Jody decided to forego getting master’s degrees in favor of putting what they loved and had learned into practice.
 They moved back to Tallahassee, where Jody’s mother had offered them a piece of the family property.

-Right about the same time Donna and Jody moved to Tallahassee, state forester and native plant enthusiast, Chuck Salter, ran an ad in the paper for his nursery in Madison.
-It caught Jody’s eye and he went to visit Salter.
-In the course of conversation, Chuck said he wished there was an outlet for his carefully collected and propagated native plants in Tallahassee.
+Right about the same time, Donna and Jody moved to Tallahassee, where state forester and native plant enthusiast Chuck Salter ran an ad in the paper for his nursery in Madison.
+It caught Jody’s eye, and he went to visit Salter.
+During the conversation, Chuck said he wished there were an outlet for his carefully collected and propagated native plants in Tallahassee.
 A light bulb went off, and a nursery was born.